kavehamini/Stock-Market-Analysis-and-Prediction-Banks-Stocks/README.md

 In this project python and its modules such as pandas, numpy, matplotlib, pandas-datareader, etc have been used.
 Monte Carlo method has been used to determine the value at risk for the stocks of these banks.

+### Conclusion

+The stock market data for four Canadian banks has been investigated and analyzed.
+The risk for investing as well as future value at risk has been determined.
+All banks have relatively similar results.

+### Author

+This project has been inspired by many other similar projects and has been performed by Kaveh Amini (kvhmni@gmail.com).